dapphub/colony-review/REVIEW.md

 ## Token.sol

-Contains a contract called `Token`, which is mostly just a mash-up of the `DSToken` and `DSTokenBase` contracts from the `ds-token` library.
-It defines a few redundant public properties, which we recommend removing:
+Contains a contract called `Token`, which is an extension of the `DSTokenBase` contract with the `mint` function from `DSToken`, modified to use `Ownable` rather than `DSAuth`, some standard token attributes, and an `address resolver` attribute.

-- symbol
-- decimals
-- name
-- resolver

-These properties are not set or used anywhere and would be occluded by the properties on the `EtherRouter` contract anyway.

-`Token` provides implementations of the ERC20 functions, as well as a `mint` function which `owner` may use to issue tokens.

-This is a short and simple contract which leverages the `ds-math`, `ds-erc20`, and (to a lesser degree) `ds-token` libraries to minimize the risk of introducing exploits.
+We recommend simplifying this contract to avoid repeating `DSTokenBase`, as noted above.

 ## ColonyTokenSale.sol